-About Leaders in Training
+About Youthworks Leaders in Training

-LiT is an awesome week for youth in years 9 - 12 in 2018.
+Youthworks Leaders in Training (LiT) is an awesome camp for youth in Years 9 - 12 in 2019.
 You will meet fantastic friends and have a brilliant time but it’s also pretty hardcore.
 We are going to push you hard to think about your faith and how you can use your gifts for the glory of God.

-If you love Jesus and are passionate about serving Him with your whole life then LiT is definitely for you.
+If you love Jesus and are passionate about serving Him with your whole life then Youthworks LiT is definitely for you.

 Designed to help you dig deeply in God’s word and reflect on what you have been learning in the Gathering